curtwelch/RoboND-Rover-Project/writeup.md

 My code does learn to avoid bad areas.
 I did not pre-populate the stuck map with learned data so each time you re-start the simulator it will run into rocks a lot.
 But then over time, it learns to mostly avoid the dangerous rocks.
 There is no hard coded map knowledge in my code.
 It should work no a different game with similar ground and and rocks and walls, but a totally different map.
 Loops in the toplogy would not be a problem for my code.

 **WARNING** -- Using manual override for too long can make the rover belive it's stuck.
-It will mark the locaiton on the map as bad and avoid it in the future, even though the only "bad" thing is that a "giant" decided to grab it and keep it from moving.
+It will mark the location on the map as bad and avoid it in the future, even though the only "bad" thing is that a "giant" decided to grab it and keep it from moving.
 It will also go into escape mode and act confused and scarred and psychotic.
 This is all normal.
 It's not broken.:)

 #### Udacity Bugs